 This study is not the only accolade we can attribute to Omega Cure.
 A follow up study by the Norwegian health magazine, VOF, Vitenskap og Fornuft (Translation: “Science and Reason”), found that Omega Cure’s freshness is in a class of its own with oxidation values at a fraction of other top Norwegian oils!

 Oxidation values are a measure of how rancid, or in the case of Omega Cure, how fresh the fish oil is; lower oxidation values means fresher fish oil.

-To learn more about freshness, why it matters, and how to make sure you are getting a fresh oil, download our revealing free eBook, “The Rancid Truth”.
+To learn more about freshness, why it matters, and how to make sure you are getting a fresh oil, download our revealing whitepaper, “The Rancid Truth”.